Cybersecurity and Applied AI career insights

 ICS environments are high-value targets because compromising them can disrupt essential services and cause physical harm.
 Cybersecurity professionals who understand ICS protocols like Modbus and DNP3 are in short supply.
 Government agencies actively recruit for ICS security roles, and private sector demand is rising as industries modernize legacy control systems.

-Cybersecurity professionals who regularly work with Industrial Control Systems include Security Engineer, Security Architect, Incident Responder.
+Cybersecurity professionals who work with Industrial Control Systems include Security Engineer, Security Architect, Incident Responder.
 These roles apply Industrial Control Systems knowledge within the Emerging Technology Security domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.